HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 In a similar way, the TLB and Caches are spread over the pipeline.
 The instruction TLB and Cache access takes place on the first half of the fetch/decode stage, the data access on the second half of the memory access stage.
 In other words the access for instructions and data do not overlap and could be served by a unified TLB and cache.

-## A four stage pipeline CPU model
+### A four stage pipeline CPU model

 The three stage pipeline model, while simple and somewhat elegant, will have its limits in clock cycle time.
 It is also a scalar pipeline model.
 Nevertheless, it can be implemented and for the simulator valuable insights can be obtained.
-Any higher performancde implementation would however lean towards more stages and superscalar techniques.
+Any higher performance implementation would however lean towards more stages and superscalar techniques.
 The following sketch is a four stage pipeline.

 ```
                         Instruction 1          Instruction 2           Instruction 3            Instruction 4